edumserrano/webpack-module-federation-with-angular/component-ng16/README.md

 This shows an example of how to setup webpack module federation using angular 16 where the remote webpack module is loaded dynamically instead of being declared in the shell's webpack configuration.

-Furthermore, this example does NOT use angular routing to remotely load the exposed angular module.
-In this example, the shell app shows 4 different ways to instantiate an angular component that is declared in an angular module exposed by a remote.
-It also shows how to pass inputs to the angular component.
+Furthermore, this example does NOT use angular routing to remotely load the angular component.
+In this example, the shell app shows 4 different ways to instantiate an angular component from a remote webpack module and it also shows how to pass inputs to the component.

 This project consists of two angular 16 apps:
 - shell-ng16: this app is used as the shell and is able to load a component from the mfe1-ng16 app.